aspect-build/aspect-workflows-template/user_stories/minimal.md

 # Minimal Bazel starter with no languages

-    # This is executable Markdown!
+    # This is executable Markdown that's tested on CI.
-    set -o errexit
+    set -o errexit -o nounset -o xtrace alias ~~~=":<<'~~~sh'";:<<'~~~sh'
-    alias ~~~=":<<'~~~sh'";:<<'~~~sh'

 This repo includes: